 Glacier National Park, United States

 Travellers aiming to combine whitewater rafting with other outdoor excursions need look no further than Flathead River in Montana’s Glacier National Park.
-More than a million acres of preserved ecosystem and 1,127 km (700 miles) of walkable trails make this nature lover’s paradise an ideal spot for hiking and, of course, rafting.
-Pilot your inflatable vessel along the 255 km (158 miles) of pure, unadulterated water, sourced directly from the Rocky Mountains.
+More than a million acres of preserved ecosystem and 1,126 kilometres of walkable trails make this nature lover’s paradise an ideal spot for hiking and, of course, rafting.
+Pilot your inflatable vessel along the 250 kilometres of pure, unadulterated water, sourced directly from the Rocky Mountains.

 Magpie River, Canada

 It’ll take you eight days to steer the escalating rapids of Quebec’s Magpie River.
-Pitch a tent along the scenic stretch of Canada’s majesty and savour its splendour, including the northern lights, in between day-long floats.
-Grade V rapids – the toughest classification recommended to raft – will greet you at the end of your week-long journey at Magpie Falls, a 125-foot vision of cascading water.
+Pitch a tent along the scenic stretch of Canada’s majesty and savour its splendor, including the northern lights, in between day-long floats.
+Grade V rapids – the toughest classification recommended to raft – will greet you at the end of your week-long journey at Magpie Falls, a 38-metre vision of cascading water.

 Pacuare River, Costa Rica